gruntwork-io/docs/docs/patcher/getting-started/update-strategies.md

 #### "Next Safe" Update Strategy (Default)

-The **next safe** strategy will update a dependency to either the highest version **before** the next closest breaking change or the latest version of the dependency, whichever is encountered first.
+The **next safe** strategy will update a dependency to either the highest version **before the next closest breaking change** or the latest version of the dependency, whichever is encountered first.

-So if Patcher encounters a breaking change that it cannot patch then it will update the dependencies to the highest version **before** that breaking change.
-Otherwise, it will update the dependencies the latest version of that module.
+So if Patcher encounters a breaking change that it cannot patch then it will update the dependencies to the highest version before that breaking change and stop.
+Otherwise, if no breaking chnages are encountered it will update the dependencies the latest version of that module.

 For example, for the dependencies on `terraform-aws-security/custom-iam-entity` in `infrastructure-live/dev`:
-- `_global/ops-admin-role/terragrunt.hcl` will be updated from `0.65.6` to `0.68.2`, the latest version (there are no breaking changes between `0.65.6` and `0.68.2`)
+- `_global/ops-admin-role/terragrunt.hcl` will be updated from `0.65.6` to `0.68.2`, the latest version
+  - There are no breaking changes between `0.65.6` and `0.68.2`
-- `_global/website-ci-cd-access/terragrunt.hcl` will be updated from `0.61.0` to `0.61.1`, the highest version before `0.62.0` (`0.62.0` is the next closest version that contains a breaking change which requires manual intervention).
+- `_global/website-ci-cd-access/terragrunt.hcl` will be updated from `0.61.0` to `0.61.1`, the highest version before `0.62.0`
+  - `0.62.0` is the next highest version that contains a breaking change which requires manual intervention

-This is an example of the YAML Patcher writes to `stdout` describing these updates.
+This is an example of the YAML that Patcher writes to `stdout` describing these updates:

 ```yaml
   successful_updates: